quercia-dev/birdclef2025/README.md

 # Conclusion

 This study investigated machine learning approaches for automated species classification in the BirdCLEF 2025 challenge, evaluating how fundamental challenges of extreme class imbalance and limited labeled data influence ecological audio analysis, using data taken from Colombia's Middle Magdalena Valley.
 We relied on Mel spectrograms, and observed that clustering approaches are ineffective for audio segmentation, which we attributed to qualitative differences between recordings.
-We then studied the performance of a simple MelCNN architecture and a 'Naive' efficientNet B0 implementation, using loss, accuracy and balanced accuracy.
+We then studied the performance of a simple MelCNN architecture and a 'Naive' EfficientNet B0 implementation, using loss, accuracy and balanced accuracy.
 Using an 80-20 train-test data split, we obtained an accuracy score of approximately 0.45, and balanced accuracy of 0.30.
-We also attempted to filter the data to obtain a refined dataset: we used Google's Yamnet classifier to produce labels of the samples, but were not able to obtain more than slightly better results.
+We also attempted to filter the data to obtain a refined dataset: we used Google's Yamnet classifier to produce labels of the samples, but we achieved only marginal improvements.
 Instead, we observed a loss in performance when filtering the data in any way, despite preserving more than 80% of the samples and ensuring labels were preserved.
 We also attempted to employ secondary labels through soft labelling, but any model performed better with one-hot encoding.
 Finally, we compared our results with a publicly available EfficientNet B0 implementation, which substantially outperformed our custom MelCNN and naive EfficientNet architecture.
 The state-of-the-art solution achieving validation accuracy up to 0.498, using 90% of the training data with 5 k-folds, and a Kaggle hidden dataset score of 0.78.
 As a successive step, we implemented semi-supervised learning, adding pseudo-labels to the unlabelled soundscape data and continuing training of a model for a different number of times and data augmentation for underrepresented labels.
 Despite these efforts, we failed to improve performance beyond the baseline, with our best model achieving 0.781 accuracy on the Kaggle scoreboard.
 While we did not surpass state-of-the-art performance, this comprehensive analysis provides insights into the challenges of ecological audio classification and demonstrates that traditional techniques may not transfer effectively to highly imbalanced ecological datasets, suggesting future research should focus on few-shot learning and domain-specific methods tailored to biodiversity monitoring applications.

 # Sources